-Your WUSTL bootcamp courses will run you $10,995.
-That price includes all materials and services.
-It’s not nothing, but many schools that have similar course offerings and services charge you as much as twice that amount for tuition, so it’s all relative, baby.
+Your WUSTL coding bootcamp courses will run you $12,245.
+That price includes all materials and services for the Washington University Boot Camps’ part-time programs.
+It’s not a small amount, but many schools that have similar course offerings and services charge you as much as twice that amount for tuition.

-Military vets can use their G.I.
-Bill benefits to cover expenses, and low-income students might qualify for a federal assistance program called EQUIP.
-The university provides $500 scholarships to defray costs as well, and the school will work with you to find a financial package that works for your situation.
+Military vets can use their GI Bill benefits to cover expenses, and low-income students might qualify for a federal assistance program called EQUIP.
+Further, Washington University Coding bootcamps provide $500 scholarships to defray costs as well, and the school will work with you to find a financial package that works for your situation.

-To get the most out of your classes, you need to have a good instructor.
+To get the most out of your Washington University coding bootcamp classes, you need to have a good instructor.
 A bad teacher can ruin your class, but a quality teacher will make the boring subjects fun and fun subjects feel like a rollercoaster ride to the moon.
-Your bootcamp is designed to prepare you for an entire career, so having an engaged and involved faculty is essential to your development.
+Your WUSTL coding bootcamp is designed to prepare you for an entire career, so having an engaged and involved faculty is essential to your development.